Modelcore

 Browser CAD editor foundation

-The first browser-based modeling workflows landed with line drawing, rectangles, selection, inference, face splitting, and Push/Pull editing.
+The first browser-based modeling workflows landed with drawing, selection, snapping, and Push/Pull editing.

 This was the first major step from project scaffolding toward a usable browser CAD editor.

-- Added face and edge selection, SketchUp-style Push/Pull, face splitting, line intersections, hole behavior, and undo/redo foundations.
+• Added face and edge selection, SketchUp-style Push/Pull, line intersections, openings, and undo/redo.